FIISkIns/site-preview/README.md

 # FIISkIns - FII Skill Instructor

-FIISkIns is a modular web app intended to be used a virtual instructor.
+FIISkIns is a modular web app intended to be used as a virtual instructor.

 Site-preview is a repository created for showcasing the front-end of the application.
 For this part we chose three courses: Origami, Self-Defence and Survival.